No, HPV is a virus so if you do have an HPV infection, it will be in the whole area inside your vagina.

 If you move to a new address, please make sure you let your GP know your new address as soon as possible so that any results letters can reach you.

-There are lots of reasons why women can find it hard to go for cervical screening.
-We also recognise that cervical screening can be triggering for women who have experienced a range of issues including, sexual violence, female genital mutilation (FGM) or domestic violence.
+There are lots of reasons why people can find it hard to go for cervical screening.
+We also recognise that cervical screening can be triggering for people who have experienced a range of issues including, sexual violence, female genital mutilation (FGM) or domestic violence.
+It can also be difficult for trans men and non-binary people who experience dysphoria around the procedure.
 We take these issues very seriously.
 Support and advice are available via the YouScreen Jo’s Cervical Cancer Trust freephone helpline at 0808 801 0408.

 Information and support can also be found here: